top of page

 Are the ingredients in packaged shredded cheese toxic?

-Shredded Chedder Cheese
+Shredded Cheddar Cheese

 First, let’s clarify what toxic is.
-According to Merriam-Webster online Dictionary “Toxic” has several meanings:
+According to Merriam-Webster online Dictionary, “Toxic” has several meanings:

 2) exhibiting symptoms of infection or toxicosis